 Eidfjord and Hol are the main region centres along Hardangervidda National Tourist Route.
 Geilo is the largest village to the east of the Hardangervidda National Tourist Route, 14 miles east of Haugastøl.
 Geilo is one of Norway’s largest ski destinations.

 Express buses from Oslo and Bergen stop in the area several times a day.
 The nearest train station is Haugastøl on the Bergen railway line.

-Read more about Getting to Hardanger and Getting to Hallingdal and around.
+Read more about Getting to Hardanger and Getting to the Fjell and Fjord Area.